DjFix/studioone_functions/README.md

 ### MESSAGING

 - **alert** (value)</br>
-Common alert box, string formatting is performed in the function.
+Common alert box, string formatting is performed in the function

 - **print** (value)</br>
-Write to console, string formatting is performed in the function.</br>
+Write to console, string formatting is performed in the function</br>
-Outputs to the Studio One message window.
+Outputs to the Studio One message window

 <HR>